scalableinternetservices/ucsb_website/README.md

-# Dependency Installation
+# CS291A Website

+## Developing

-In order to build and update the website you will need two tools:
+In order to develop the website you will need one tool: jekyll

-### jekyll

 Jekyll is a ruby gem that generates websites from markdown.
-To install it run:
+To install it and its dependencies run:

-    gem install jekyll jekyll-sitemap kramdown

-### ghp-import

-ghp-import is a tool that will in a single step copy the contents of a directory on the current branch into the gh-pages branch of a repository.
-To install it run:

-    pip install ghp-import

-# Publishing the website

-After making the desired changes you must build the website:

-    jekyll build

-If you would like to inspect the site prior to publishing you can run:
+    bundle

+To develop locally run:

-    jekyll serve
+    bundle exec jekyll serve

-Once satisfied, ensure all outstanding changes are committed to your current branch where the markdown sources live.
-Then use the ghp-import tool to publish the site.

-    ghp-import _site -pm "COMMIT MESSAGE"

----
+## Publishing

+Push updates or merge a PR to the master branch and CircleCI will take care of the rest.

+## Theme

 Site theme originally based on [jekyll-clean](https://github.com/scotte/jekyll-clean) by Scott